Student Services

 The mission of Housing and Residence Life is to provide inclusive communities that engage students in exceptional living and learning experiences within safe, affordable, and well-maintained environments.
 This is accomplished through promoting leadership, collaboration, service, engagement, and diversity.
 HRL provides residential, occupancy, and facility management for all residence halls and University-owned and -managed apartments.
 For more information, please call 256-765-5558 or visit www.una.edu/housing.

-The Military & Veterans Service Center was established in 2016 to better serve Military-Connected Student Veterans and Dependents.
-The purpose of Military and Veterans Service Center at UNA is to assist veterans, active-duty military, National Guards, and Reservists and their family members in taking full advantage of the educational benefits available to them through the GI Bill, Federal Tuition Assistance, and other programs.
-The Center is staffed with 1 full-time VA Certifying Official within the Registrar’s Office in the Wendell W. Gunn University Commons Building and up to 5 Student Veterans utilizing Federal VA work-study funding.
+The Military & Veterans Affairs Office (MVA) was established in 2016 to better serve Military-Connected Student Veterans and Dependents.
+The purpose of the MVA at UNA is to assist veterans, active-duty military, National Guards, and Reservists and their family members in taking full advantage of the educational benefits available to them through the GI Bill, Federal Tuition Assistance, and other programs.
+The MVA is staffed with 1 full-time VA Certifying Official within the Registrar’s Office in the Wendell W. Gunn University Commons Building and up to 5 Student Veterans utilizing Federal VA work-study funding.
 Student Veterans and their dependents have access to early course registration and a "one-stop shop" through communication to veteransaffairs@una.edu and with information on the website https://www.una.edu/veterans/index.html.

 Student Conduct